Product Information

 Settings

 If you use this printer from a program it is possible to change the settings directly from within your program.
-This can be done using the CONFIG utility or writing the values directly to the runonce.ini file.
-You can also use the COM (ActiveX) programming interface.
+Take a look at the API documentation for more information on programmatic control.

 SettingDescription